alexandrajulius/python-katas/README.md

 ```
 $ pip install -r requirements.txt
 ```
-By running the this command the above packages will be installed only on your project.
+By running this command the above packages will be installed only on your project.
 In this way you can provide different versions per project.

 Add the created `venv` directory to your `.gitignore`.
 Developers who will work on your project will pull the `requirements.txt` from your repository and install all required packages with the above command.